 The development of the electricity supply sector is characterised by a dynamically growing renewable energy market and an increasing share of renewable electricity.
-This trend will more than compensate for the phasing out of nuclear power production in the Energy [R]evolution scenarios, continuously reducing the number of fossil fuel-fired power plants as well.
+This trend will more than compensate for the phasing out of nuclear power production in the Energy [R]evolution scenarios, continuously reducing the number of fossil fuelfired power plants as well.
 By 2050, 94% of the electricity produced in Latin America will come from renewable energy sources in the basic Energy [R]evolution scenario.
-'New' renewables - mainly wind, PV, CSP and geothermal energy - will contribute 50% to the total electricity production will be 71% and 84% by 2030.
+'New' renewables - mainly wind, PV, CSP and geothermal energy will contribute 50% to the total electricity generation.
+Already by 2020 the share of renewable electricity production will be 71% and 84% by 2030.
 The installed capacity of renewables will reach about 440 GW in 2030 and 930 GW by 2050.